 Connections across these transport networks have been historically reserved and provisioned in a variety of ways.
 The most common approach is manual provisioning – typically performed by a network engineer.
 More recently, some networking communities have developed tools and protocols to automate the process of network resource allocation and to allow the user or application to participate directly in the path creation process.
 These new approaches to automating transport connection provisioning are the basis for the standardization effort being described in this recommendation.

 Automated connection-oriented transport provisioning capabilities are currently being deployed by Research & Education (R&E) providers as well as by commercial providers, and could eventually be implemented in home/ retail networks as deployment progresses.
 These automated provisioning systems, while being developed independently by different groups, all have common elements.
 They have developed software based control and/or management agents to regulate access to these resources, to schedule and reserve resources, to trigger or control timely provisioning of the network resources, and to monitor and release resources.
 These controllers are deployed in two different contexts.
 One context is application (or Grid) centric, where a network provides a resource to an application or middleware.
 The other context is network centric, where network resources are collaboratively shared among networks to expand or improve network performance or reach.
 In the former context, a user or application agent is requesting the service of a network provider.
 In the latter context, one network is interacting with other network(s) to manage these resources and deliver a comprehensive and well integrated service portfolio to the user community.
-This informational document defines an architecture for the NSI protocol which works in either of these contexts.
+This informational document defines a framework for the NSI protocol to supports both of these contexts.

-The Network Services framework defines several key architectural elements: a Network, a network service, the Network Service Agent (NSA), the Network Service Interface (NSI), and the NSI Protocol.
+The Network Services Framework defines several key architectural elements: a Network, a Network Service, the Network Service Agent (NSA), the Network Service Interface (NSI), and the NSI Protocol.
 These elements exist in a network Service Plane.
-The Network Services framework describes an environment within which network objects are defined as manageable resources that can be authorized, scheduled, delegated and provisioned.
-Within the framework, network resources can be selected, allocated, interrogated, and manipulated by software agents on behalf of requesting users.
+The framework describes an environment within which network objects are defined as manageable resources.
+Within the framework, these network resources can be selected, allocated, interrogated, and manipulated by software agents on behalf of requesting users.

 Network resources and capabilities are presented to the consumer through a set of “network services.”
 The Network Services Framework presents a unified model for interacting with these services.
 Network services include the ability to create connections, to share topology information, and to do other services needed by a set of federated NSAs.
-Version 1.0 of the NSA includes only one Network Service – the Connection Service.

-Federated Network Services are delivered combining the capabilities of participating providers.
+Federated Network Services are delivered by combining the capabilities of participating providers.
 To manage federated services, a range of network related functional capabilities such as topology sharing, path finding, resource reservation, hardware provisioning, and other ancillary services and functions.
-These may be added in future versions.
+These may be added in future versions of the NSI protocol.

 The NSI protocol is defined by a suite of documents.
 This informational document describes the NSI Framework.
 In addition, each Network Service is defined in its own recommendation document.
-NSI architecture
+NSI framework

+Network Services

+The NSI protocol is designed to deliver Network Services.
+Network services are built from the network resources available to the provider of the Network, typically this will include transport resources; these can cover a range of technologies such as wavelength delivered using ROADMs, TDM on cross-connect equipment or packets over switches among others.
+The NSI framework is designed to support a wide range of Network Services.